Things to Do With Kids in Chicago: The Ultimate Guide

 (345.6 mi)

 See whales, dolphins, sharks, stingrays, jellyfish and more!
 Many exhibits are play-based, like the Polar Play Zone, where your kiddo can slip into a penguin suit and waddle around!
-Experience touch tanks, animal chats, dolphin and whale shows, shark feedings and behind-the-scene tours, sleepover events, youth camps, and more.
+Experience touch tanks, animal chats, dolphin and whale shows, shark feedings, behind-the-scenes tours, sleepover events, youth camps, and more.

 Chinatown